isomerpages/imda-tradetrust/_community/Country Guides/Overview.md

 domestically and across borders.
 8 jurisdictions, including Singapore have adopted MLETR.
 United Kingdom’s Electronic Trade Documents Act came into effect on 20th September 2023.</p>
-<p>TradeTrust (TT), a framework and digital utility that enables trusted
+<p>TradeTrust, a framework and digital utility that enables trusted interoperability
-interoperability of electronic trade documents across digital platforms, enables adopters to easily implement ETRs like eBLs that comply with the requirements as laid out in the MLETR and hence are legally valid across multiple platforms and systems.</p>
+of electronic trade documents across digital platforms, enables adopters to easily implement ETRs like electronic Bills of Lading that comply with the requirements as laid out in the MLETR and hence are legally valid across multiple platforms and systems.</p>
 <p></p>
 <p>IMDA has engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),